OpenNebula/docs/source/management_and_operations/monitor_alert/overview.rst

   - An OpenNebula Exporter, that provides basic information about the overall OpenNebula cloud.
   - Alert rules sample files based on the provided metrics
   - `Grafana <https://grafana.com/>`_ dashboards to visualize VM, Host and OpenNebula information in a convenient way.

-.. important:: This feature is only available for OpenNebula Enterprise Edition.

 How Should I Read This Chapter
 ================================================================================